What is Avinger?

 CRG LP

 CRG LP is a global investment firm specializing in credit and select equity investments across the healthcare sector, providing flexible growth capital solutions.
-Their focus on life sciences and healthcare services makes them a strategic partner for companies like Avinger.
+They leverage extensive experience to create tailored financial strategies for sustainable growth.

 CRG